-Brian Kozminski, known as “Koz” by his piscatorial pals, has been plying trout from Michigan waters for over 30 years.
+Brian Kozminski, known as “Koz” by friends, has been fly fishing Michigan waters for over 30 years.
 Originally from Grand Rapids where the Rogue River and Grand River were his home waters, his frequent trips to Grayling to fish the Holy Waters were not enough.
-Over a decade ago, he and his wife, Lesley, daughters, Simone and Camille, and labs, Moose and Bella, made ‘Up North’ a permanent way of life.
-Rooted in Petoskey, the Bear and Maple Rivers were his primary destinations.
+Over a decade ago, he and his wife, Lesley, daughters, Simone and Camille, made ‘Up North’ a permanent way of life.
 A recent transplant to Boyne City now allows the Jordan and Boyne Rivers to become his backyard home waters.
 A lifetime member of Trout Unlimited and ex officio for the Miller VanWinkle Chapter, he shares his passion for the resources by teaching locals the art of fly tying.
-He also provides a Salmon in the Classroom experience for kids at Sheridan Elementary School in Petoskey.
-An advocate for catch and release, Koz is an Elite ambassador for Temple Fork Outfitters – he is also northern Michigan’s ambassador for SUPontheFly and Adipose Boatworks, as well as an FFF member.
+An advocate for catch and release, Koz is also sales representative for Temple Fork Outfitters & Umpqua Feather Merchants – he is also northern Michigan’s ambassador for SUPontheFly and Adipose Boatworks, as well as an FFF member.
 He has been tying flies since his father taught him at the age of nine.
-Koz has made trips to Belize to confirm the speed of Bonefish and the illusive Permit, St. Maarten to cast for Tarpon, and the endless beauty of the Rockies in Colorado fishing for Greenbacks and Cuttys.
 Although Steelhead and large Brown Trout at night are exciting, the true treasure of northern Michigan lies in the vermiculation and blue halos of the native Brook Trout from its cold, clean and clear rivers.
 Listen to Podcast on Remote.
 No Pressure.

 Randy has lived in Gaylord for the past 17 years, has guided since ’02 and previously owned a tackle shop in Saginaw- “Tackle Land”.
 Randy has two great children, Mason, 16 and Morgan, 13.
 They like to spend their time on nearby lakes in the Gaylord area and are very active in school sports.
 Randy has fished many of the rivers we call ‘home-water’ in the northern portion of the Mitten, especially the Au Sable where he has a cabin on the North Branch which will be utilized for beginner casting and fly fishing lessons.
 Randy has had the opportunity to own and row many drift boats in his career, from Hydes to Clacka’s and most recently a RO, but chose to get an Adipose FLOW.
 In eye catching Montana Big Sky Blue, you will find it hard not to notice another Adipose floating down the upper Manistee River.
 Randy likes to fish for anything that swims but his passion is for trout.
 He used to compete in BASS tournaments but felt it no longer provided the challenge that rivers and trout offer.
 Simply put- “There is nothing more exciting than watching a trout sip your dry fly.”